EsmondKim/WeatherDashboardUsingServerAPIs/README.md

 # WeatherDashboardUsingServerAPIs

-This is weather app that gives users the current weather and UV Index conditions as well as a five day forecast.
+This site solves the problem of weather uncertainty for users by providing forecasts for searched cities.
+The weather dashbord gives users the current weather and UV Index conditions as well as a five day forecast.

 The site utilizes a weather API to provide real time information.
 Users can search for cities, and the code automatically takes the search value and adds it to the API's queryURL.
+Then, the code displays current conditions, UV conditions, a five day forecast, and icons to accompany the daily forecast, when available from the API.
+During sessions, searched cities are added to the list.
+Users can click the city names to search that city's forecast again.

+To use the website, open it, and click a city name on the list.
+Or, type the name of the city that you would like to search in the search box and either hit enter on your keyboard or click the search icon.

 Deployed website:
 [Here is a link to the deployed website](https://esmondkim.github.io/WeatherDashboardUsingServerAPIs/)